tmansuy/HorizonReportsDeveloperDocs/_docs/how-to/handlingoptionalfields.md

     new Dictionary<string, Dictionary<string, string>>();

 /// <summary>
-/// A reference to the Stonefield Query application object.
+/// A reference to the application object.
 /// </summary>
 [Import]
 public static IHorizonReportsAppService Application;